-If your First Level Appeal involves a refusal by Cigna to preauthorize treatment, you must mail the Appeal to the address provided by Cigna in the notice that preauthorization is denied.
+If your First Level Appeal involves a refusal by Cigna to provide prior authorization for treatment, you must mail the Appeal to the address provided by Cigna in the notice that prior authorization is denied.

 A First Level Appeal of a denial of an Urgent Care Claim may be made orally or in writing.
 You should supply all information for an Urgent Care Claim appeal by telephone, fax, hand delivery or other similar method.
 You may appeal a denial of an Urgent Care Claim by hand delivery to the address above, or by telephone or fax to: